brainvisa/casa-distro/doc/source/install_setup.rst

 with singularity
 ++++++++++++++++

 By default OpenGL runs using a software Mesa library.
 It should work in "most" cases, but in a slow manner.
-On machines with nvidia graphics cards and nvidia proprietary drivers, docker has an option ``"--nv"`` to handle it.
+On machines with nvidia graphics cards and nvidia proprietary drivers, singularity has an option ``"--nv"`` to handle it.
 Casa-distro does not use it by default since we don't know hjow it behaves on systems not equiped with nvidia hardware.
 To try it you can add an option ``container_options=--nv`` to ``run``, ``shell`` and other subcommands:

 .. code-block:: bash